medcomdk/MedCom-FHIR-Communication/docs/index.md

 The Sending System **SHALL** form a new envelope with a new ID and time of dispatch.
 Since there has been no change in the letter section, the rest of the message remains identical.
 The message is sent and acknowledged as a completely new message according to Scenario # 1a or # 1b.
 Re-dispatches are always done manually and should be in accordance with the normal response time for the specific message flow.

-#### Scenario # 2b - Message is sent normally, acknowledgment is lost along the way (Google translated)
+#### Scenario # 2b - Message is sent normally, acknowledgement is lost along the way (Google translated)

-As Scenario # 1a, but where acknowledgment is lost along the way from the Sending System to the Receiving System.
+As Scenario # 1a, but where acknowledgement is lost along the way from the Sending System to the Receiving System.
 The shipping pattern is like Scenario # 2a.

 #### Scenario # 2c - (Re-) Sending Modified Message (Google translated)